pixbi/duplo/README.md

 Four commands:

 * `make dev` starts a local server and re-compiles on file change
+* `make check` runs the Closure Compiler by itself for error checking
 * `make patch` builds the project and bump the patch version
 * `make minor` builds the project and bump the minor version
 * `make major` builds the project and bump the major version